 To minimise the production of waste

 To improve health of the population

 To reduce crime and nuisance

 To conserve natural and manmade resources + + + This site allocation and policy is not over and above the Core Strategy and an overall positive impact towards the SEA baseline data.
 N/A

-Overall commentary and any cumulative effects baseline data form of the pa help to impro This Policy is not over and above the Core Strategy and has an overall positive or neutral impact on the SEA baseline data.
+Overall commentary and any cumulative effects This Policy is not over and above the Core Strategy and has an overall positive or neutral impact on the SEA baseline data.
 Maintaining settlement boundaries will help to protect the character and appearance, historic form of the parish, of the area will lead to guided development which will, with the support of other policies, will help to improve the quality of surroundings or maintain a good standard, and therefore provide a positive impact on the SEA baseline in the short term and over the longer term.